Title IX/Sexual Harassment

 • Whether the Respondent has a history of conviction from a prior school indicating a history of violence;

-• Whether the College has other means to obtain relevant evidence (e.g., security cameras or personal, physical evidence).
+• Whether the University has other means to obtain relevant evidence (e.g., security cameras or personal, physical evidence).

 • Whether the incident represents an escalation in unlawful conduct on behalf of the Respondent from previously noted behavior;